huggingface/diffusers/examples/research_projects/intel_opts/textual_inversion_dfq/README.md

   --do_quantization --do_distillation --verify_loading
 ```

+After the distillation for quantization process, the quantized UNet would be 4 times smaller (3279MB -> 827MB).

 ## Inference

 Once you have trained a INT8 model with the above command, the inference can be done simply using the `text2images.py` script.
 Make sure to include the `placeholder_token` in your prompt.